Bangalore (1792 ship)

-Bangalore was built at Calcutta in 1792 and took on British registry in 1797 after having made a voyage from Bengal to London under charter to the British East India Company (EIC).
+Bangalore was built in Calcutta in 1792 and took on British registry in 1797 after having made a voyage from Bengal to London under charter to the British East India Company (EIC).
 She then traded between London and India.
 She was wrecked in 1802 in the Flores Sea.

 Career

 On 20 August 1792 Bangalore was under the command of Captain Wilson when a heavy gale drove her across the tail of the Saugor Sand.
 Charts that accurately described water depths enabled Wilson to navigate into Channel Creek and then to safety in Randall's Cove.